nithril/xml-stream-css/README.md

 XML Streaming CSS Matcher
 ==================

-The Streaming API for XML (StAX) is fast but at the cost of lake of context (previous node / attribute...) and matcher.
+The Streaming API for XML (StAX) is fast but at the cost of lack of context (previous node / attribute...) and matcher.
 Matching an xml path barely more complex than `parent/child` is cumbersome and imply to implement context saving and matching.